-If you are interested in doing an International Internship, you are encouraged to attend a General Information Meeting on Wed., October 3, 2012; 8:00 - 8:45am at OISE in Room 8-280 .
-PowerPoint from this 2012 meeting.
+If you are interested in doing an International Internship, you are encouraged to attend a General Information Meeting.
+The date and time for this meeting are to be announced.
+PowerPoint from the 2012 meeting.

 Teacher Candidates participating in an International Internship are also required to attend a pre-departure session organized by the University of Toronto’s Safety Abroad Office, as well as submit an International Requirements form when submitting the Action Plan Agreement.